 You can find ‘Natchez’ plants available from Nature Hills Nursery.

-With a mature height of four to five feet tall and a similar spread, ‘Snow White Sensation’ is ideal as a specimen plant, as part of a mixed perennial border, or plant more than one as a fragrant hedge.
+With a mature height of four to five feet tall and a similar spread, ‘Snow White Fantasy’ is ideal as a specimen plant, as part of a mixed perennial border, or plant more than one as a fragrant hedge.

 Managing Pests and Disease